NCAS-CMS/cfa-conventions/source/cfa.md

 The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
-Each dimension of this array is called a *fragment dimension* and corresponds to the aggregated dimension with the same relative poistion in the aggregeted data.
-The size of a fragment dimension is the numbber of fragments that span its corresponding aggregated dimension.
+Each dimension of this array is called a *fragment dimension*, and corresponds to the aggregated dimension with the same relative position in the aggregated data.
+The size of a fragment dimension is the number of fragments that span its corresponding aggregated dimension.
 For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension